 Also some of us are more energetic in the morning, when others are in the evening.
 It is necessary to consider and use it for your own good, especially if your job allows.
 For example, try working on big and complicated tasks in the morning, when your energy level is at its peak.
 But even when you are required to work with such tasks not at your most productive time, you may want to learn how to accumulate personal energy and relax.

 Communication in remote work is a thread connecting you with your colleagues from other cities / countries.
 It helps you avoid the feeling of loneliness and shows your immediate participation in work process.
-Chatting about work, life etc. makes you feel connected.
+Chatting about work, life, and other topics helps foster a sense of connection.

 Avoid bad manners.
 For example, this can be when you unexpectedly disappear from an active conversation for an indefinite time.
 Therefore it is always good to forewarn about your unavailability and define its timeframes.
 Do not be afraid of over-communication, especially when you have some work-related questions.
 In messages, letters, try to be clear, cause working remotely deprives you of an ability to easily tapping on a shoulder and talking to your colleague.

-Visual contact is also an important point, especially for your colleagues, to remind them, that they work with a real human and not just a chat avatar.
+Visual contact is also crucial, especially for your colleagues, to remind them that they’re working with a real person, not just a chat avatar.